markNZed/processism-react-three/storyboard.md

 ### 3.7.2.
 Animation
 The largest entity in the scene becomes opaque, filling the screen.
 The opacity transition emphasizes the whole entity as a system composed of various levels of entities interacting through processes.
 ### 3.7.3.
 Narration
-In our exploration of processism, we've been gradually building up from a single entity to more complicated arrangements.
-A structure like this represents a system.
+At this point in our journey, ee’ve moved from individual entities to networks of dynamic relationships and interactions..
+Now, let’s bring these ideas together by introducing the concept of a system.

-At first glance, this large, opaque entity might appear as just another standalone object.
-But, as we've seen, this entity is actually a system — a collection of entities and relations at different levels, all interacting in a dynamic process.
+A system is not just a standalone object.
+Instead, it’s a dynamic network of entities and relationships, spanning multiple levels of interaction.
+These entities are constantly engaging with each other through ongoing processes, creating the behaviors and properties that define the system.

-Although nothing in reality exists in complete isolation, we will use this concept of a system to help us better understand the relationships and processes we’re observing.
-By considering this entity as a system, we can appreciate how it is composed of many interconnected processes, each occurring at different levels.
-These processes collectively give rise to the entity's behavior and properties.
+As the largest entity in our scene becomes opaque, filling the screen, we can appreciate it as a system formed by many interrelated parts, where the behavior of the system emerges from the interactions occurring at all levels—from the most fundamental to the highest.

-As we continue, keep in mind that when we refer to a 'system', we're talking about this multi-leveled structure of interconnected processes, rather than just a single, isolated entity.
+In reality, nothing exists in isolation.
+Every system is part of a larger network of interactions, and understanding these systems requires us to think in terms of processes and relations rather than static objects.

 ## 3.8.
 Scene: Structure and Behavior
 ### 3.8.1.
 Objective